SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits of video game music. They

 For that last one Ajit also took over their twitter and was made a bunch of

-loves to do, injecting a lot of personality into what would otherwise be a list of themed uploads.
-They do a lot of character
+do, injecting a lot of personality into what would otherwise be a list of themed uploads.
+They do a lot of character and story stuff

-and story stuff as well, there's almost always something going on storywise.
-Like, in February 2025
+as well, there's almost always something going on storywise.
+Like, in February 2025 Stingy

-Stingy from LazyTown took over the channel and was
+from LazyTown took over the channel and was claiming

-until being booted, before forcibly returning later because the month of June belongs to him.
+things as "mine" for a month until being booted, only to forcibly return later because the month of June belongs to him.

 SiIvaGunner is really cool.
 I think they're cool.